NathalieFranklin/MyLinkedList/README.md

 # MyLinkedList
-My won implementation of a LinkedList
+My won implementation of a LinkedList and an inner Iterator class.